 For example, if you run an ecommerce store, your shopping process might look like this:

 Having amazing deals and great content is important, but all your efforts will go to waste if the UX (user experience) is bad.
-So a well-thought and streamlined UX throughout the shopping funnel can become a game-changer when creating the ultimate shopping experience.
+So a well-thought-out and streamlined UX throughout the shopping funnel will become a game-changer when creating the ultimate shopping experience.

 Here are the five stages in a shopping funnel:

 - Site visit – A customer arrives at your site.

 - Product view – Customer views a specific product page for more detail.-

 - Add to cart – Customer shows a strong preference for a product by adding it to their cart.